Can Relationship Therapy Help A Couple Stay Together?

 Does insurance pay for Couples Therapy?

-Couples therapy is considered different from mental health counseling, although the two can be related.
+Couples therapy is sometimes considered different from mental health counseling, although the two can be related.
 For example, someone might have depression and at the same time have relationship issues surrounding that mental disorder.
 In that case, they might have both individual therapy and relationship therapy.
-In fact, the one time that insurance usually pays for couples therapy is when someone is in a psychiatric hospital for a mental disorder and has a few sessions of couples therapy there to help that person and their partner resolve relationship issues that impact their mental health.

 What to do when you can’t afford couples therapy?